NMR Investigation on Honeycomb Iridate Ag$_3$LiIr$_2$O$_6$: Conclusions

-To elucidate the influence of structural disorder, we also compare the NMR results for sample B with unwanted Ag inclusion at Li sites.
-The diminishing local spin susceptibility of the sample B side peak at low temperatures along with the emergence of an extra-slow $1/T_1$ component seen in the ILT indicate the presence of Ir sites with diminishing local spin susceptibility.
-This finding may be related to spin singlets that are proposed to be induced by structural disorder, accompanied by spins with enhanced susceptibility \cite{Kimchi2018}, and should not be confused with spin liquid behavior.
+To elucidate the influence of structural disorder, we also compare the NMR results for highly disordered sample B with clusters of unwanted Ag occupying at Li and Ir sites in addition to stacking faults.
+We demonstrated that these domains with Ag inclusion give rise to a new side peak in the NMR lineshape with suppressed Knight shift and $1/T_1$, indicating that disorder locallys suppresses magnetism.

-The highly disordered sample of Ag$_3$LiIr$_2$O$_6$ is similar to other Kitaev materials such as Cu$_2$IrO$_3$ and H$_3$LiIr$_2$O$_6$ in that there is no definitive evidence of AF ordering, such as diverging $1/T_1$ \cite{takahashi2019,Kitagawa2018}.
-Absence of such clear-cut signature of long range order led to earlier proposals for QSL ground state in these materials.
-But our findings for disordered sample B here and elsewhere \cite{Bahrami2020} indicate that disorder could easily mask the signature of long range order in the case of Ag$_3$LiIr$_2$O$_6$.
-The behavior of $^7$~K and $1/T_1^{stretch}$ in sample B resemble that of a QSL at first sight, but is shown by ILTT1 analysis and $\mu$SR to not be intrinsic to disorder-free Kitaev lattice.
+The highly disordered sample of Ag$_3$LiIr$_2$O$_6$ is similar to other Kitaev materials such as Cu$_2$IrO$_3$ and H$_3$LiIr$_2$O$_6$ in that there is no definitive evidence of long range order, such as diverging $1/T_1$ \cite{takahashi2019,Kitagawa2018}.
+Absence of such clear-cut signature of long range order led to earlier proposals for the quantum spin liquid ground state in these materials.
+But our findings for disordered sample B here and elsewhere \cite{Bahrami2021} indicate that disorder could easily mask the signature of long range order.